rainycloud123/development/README.md

 touches of hierarchy such as button size and title are considered.

 ### Organization of Components
-- The only component I use is a dog component which has all of hte attibutes of the dogs. this component is in its own file and is then used in a map call in my app class to lay it out on the page.
+- The main component I use is a dog component which has all of hte attibutes of the dogs.
+There is also a dog_copy component which is the same as the dog but with a slightly different button configuration to allow for a seperate save and unsave button.
+This component is used in a map call in my app class to lay it out the items on the page.

 ### How Data is Passed Down Through Components
 - I first set up a pet-data.json file that contains all of the information for